 - 1 tablespoon finely grated tangerine peel

-- Add strained tangerine juice and Prosecco to syrup; whisk to blend well.
-Transfer mixture to ice cream maker and process according to manufacturer’s instructions.
+Add tangerine juice and Prosecco to syrup; whisk to blend well.
+Transfer mixture to an ice cream maker and process according to manufacturer’s instructions.

-- Transfer sorbet to freezer container.
-Cover tightly with lid and freeze until firm, at least 8 hours or overnight.
-6-8 servings
+Transfer sorbet to a freezer container.
+Cover tightly with a lid and freeze until firm, at least 8 hours or overnight.

 - rewards (in the form of lemon berry ricotta crepes)… (70point3andme.wordpress.com)